Bioconductor/CSAMA_website/content/contact.md

 ## Contact

-For inquiries related to the registration, scientific program, organisation and certificates of attendance, please contact **info[at]bioconductor.eu**
+For inquiries related to the registration, scientific program, organisation and certificates of attendance, please contact **csama[at]stat.unipd.it**

 ## Summer school coordination
 Wolfgang Huber, European Bioconductor Society e.V. and European Molecular Biology Laboratory.